 "The UFE is drafting all persons over fifteen, with any useful experience.
 They will be non-combatant roles, but your country must call upon your services, young ladies.
 To repel the monsters from Mars, we must each give our all."
 Alice, clinging to Shinobu's arm, let out a squeak, "And you could play your part as well, Miss.
 Wouldn't you like to volunteer with your friends–?"

 Alice remained silent.
 They trooped back to their tent, to find their homeroom teacher Kuzehashi, sharp as ever in her military uniform, pleading with a sulking Karen.
-She had had a row with her parents about volunteering.
+The blond girl had had a row with her parents about volunteering.

 Shinobu and Alice gave Isami admiring glances.
 She sighed but smiled, and said she'd look out for them.

 In the end, Mr Kujo and Honoka's father volunteered for the infantry; they might be sent into battle with a month's training.
-After a very little thought, Alice decided not to volunteer; she joked that she might not have passed the Physical anyway.
+Mercurial as ever, Karen quickly accepted her parent's feelings and didn't volunteer.
+She joked that she might not have passed the Physical anyway.

 Aya had barely reacted to her conscription.
 In her heart, it couldn't be be happening; with Yoko gone, she couldn't face it.
-Yoko was the strong, always there for her, Yoko was never on time, but never made her worry...now fears consumed her thoughts, her voice and her heart.
+Yoko was the strong tomboy, always at her side.
+Yoko who was never on time, but had never made her worry like this...her precious friend had always been there there for her, until now.

-A lot of refugees needed clothes mending or handed out, so Private Shinobu found her new work quite satisfying.
+A lot of refugees needed clothes mending or handed out, so Private Omiya Shinobu found her new work quite satisfying.
 The uniform could just have been a bit nicer.
 Private Aya Komichi didn't get on so well distributing soup and water rations to refugees.
-There were thousands of them, stressed and demanding; often she was distracted, overwhelmed, or collapsed under pressure.
-Alice and Karen made it their work to support her, but she still grew more silent every day, and cried herself to sleep in their UFE-issued tent.
+There were thousands of them, stressed and demanding.
+Often she was distracted, overwhelmed, or simply sat down and cried.
+Alice and Karen made it their work to support her, but she still grew more silent every day.
+When she lay awake through the night in their tent, she was alone.
+Whoever stayed with her through the day, she was still deeply alone without her Yoko.

-The twin grew more quiet and grim every day as well, among the mud, frustration and fear.
+The twin grew more quiet and grim as well, among the mud, frustration and fear.
 Every time a Sky Carrier overflew the camp, they ran to their mother.

 "–they said the Martians will make Japan sink–!"